The nine teams that still have a chance at the CFP title

 Trends in their favor: Georgia is No. 1 in defensive efficiency and No. 7 in offensive efficiency.
 It also has a coach who previously won the conference title in Kirby Smart.

 What's missing: A Heisman hopeful, and the schedule.
-The Bulldogs are No. 6 in Strength of Record, which isn't bad at all, but Missouri is the only opponent they've played with a record over .500.
+The Bulldogs are No. 6 in strength of record, which isn't bad at all, but Missouri is the only opponent they've played with a record over .500.
 Georgia also doesn't have any wins over ranked opponents yet, as South Carolina has dropped out of the AP poll since its loss to Georgia.
 The Bulldogs also haven't played a Power 5 nonconference opponent yet and won't until the Nov.
 24 regular-season rivalry game against Georgia Tech.

 4. Clemson Tigers